 Everyone has a duty to safeguard the welfare of children and adults at risk.

-If you have a concern about your own safety or the safety or welfare of a child or vulnerable adult in any aspect of their lives and they are involved in a Trust activity you can speak to the following people:
+If you have a concern about your own safety or the safety or welfare of a child or vulnerable adult in any aspect of their lives and they are involved in a Foundation activity you can speak to the following people: